bantaba/iac-vibe-infra/README.md

 - **Permission Errors**: Ensure you have Contributor role on the subscription/resource group
 - **Naming Conflicts**: Verify resource names are unique (especially Key Vault and Storage Account names)
 - **Network Address Conflicts**: Ensure VNet address spaces don't overlap with existing networks
+- **Public IP Issues**:
+  - Verify domain name labels are globally unique across Azure
+  - Ensure Standard SKU is used for zone redundancy requirements
+  - Check that availability zones are supported in the target region
+  - Validate that Static allocation is used for Application Gateway requirements
 - **Key Vault Access Issues**:
   - Verify object IDs for role assignments are correct
   - Ensure network access rules allow your deployment source
   - Check that RBAC authorization is enabled if using role assignments
   - Validate subnet IDs if using VNet integration
+- **Application Gateway Issues**:
+  - Ensure public IP address is Standard SKU and Static allocation
+  - Verify SSL certificate is properly stored in Key Vault
+  - Check that managed identity has access to Key Vault for certificate retrieval
+  - Validate backend pool health probe configurations

 ## Contributing